 How VRF HVAC Integrates with Home Automation Systems

 This is where CoolMasterNet comes in.
 Since CoolAutomation works directly with both Home Automation and VRF manufacturers, CoolMasterNet is able to provide nativelike integration for any VRF system with almost any Home Automation main console.
-Additionally, since CoolMasterNet’s function is to provide external access to the VRF system, it is also an essential tool in order to provide access for the Home Automator’s cloud-based remote control application.
+Additionally, since CoolMasterNet’s function is to provide external access to the VRF system, it is also an essential tool in order to provide access for the Home Automator’s cloud-based remote HVAC control solution.

 Functionally, CoolMasterNet’s advanced technologies are able to read the specific internal address assigned by the VRF system for each indoor unit.
 CoolMasterNet will then automatically identify those units though the Home Automation system, and provide the integrator with quick and easy access to each individual unit through the main controller.
-This functionality provides simple and intuitive management for the entire system both locally as well as remotely.
+This functionality provides simple and intuitive management for the entire system, both locally as well as remotely.

 Simply put, CoolMasterNet is an all-in-one solution for VRF and Home Automation integration.
 It is simple to install, easy to configure, and operates flawlessly within the system, while remaining unseen in the background.